Usuda Deep Space Center

 Similar huge antennas are used by the deep space networks of the USA, China, Russia, Europe, and India.

 Misasa Deep Space Station

+Misasa Deep Space Station (MDSS) is now the world's most sensitive antenna for Ka-band communication worldwide.
+It is located 1.3 km from Usuda and is also administrated and maintained by the Usuda Deep Space Center.

 This new antenna had the name GREAT (Ground Station for Deep Space Exploration and Telecommunication) during the construction.
 It is 54 meters in diameter and has an adaptive surface with high accuracy and efficiency, and hence is capable of working at the higher Ka-band frequencies.
 This will increase the potential data throughput despite the smaller size.
-Misasa Deep Space Station is now the world's most sensitive Antenna for Ka-band communication worldwide.
-It is located 1.3 km from Usuda and is also administrated and maintained by the Usuda Deep Space Center.